 Asbestos products that may have exposed U.S. Air Force workers included, but are not limited to:

 - Wall and ceiling insulation

-Spending most of their time in shops and hangars, Air Force mechanics worked among many dangerous activities and performed them as well.
+Spending most of their time in shops and hangars, U.S. Air Force mechanics worked and performed dangerous activities.
 The replacement of asbestos-containing brake pads was a particularly common and dangerous task.

 Aviation machinist’s mates normally performed routine engine maintenance and prepared aircraft for flight.
 However, they also had to test, repair, and overhaul engines and propellers.

 This meant they worked on high-temperature machinery and used tools fitted with asbestos pads.